aws-samples/cdk-use-cases/use_cases/q-business-slack-app/README.md

 As of this point you will need your REST API endpoints, so you will need to deploy the infrastructure before continuing.
 Refer to [deploying this sample](#deploying-this-sample) and continue with step 8 when you are done.

 8. Now it's time to enable interactivity in the application.
 Under **Features**, in the **Slash Commands** tab, create one command that will invoke your application.
-Fill the Request URL field with the REST API endpoint that contains `handle-slash-command`.
+Fill the Request URL field with the `prod` stage REST API endpoint that contains `handle-slash-command`.

 ![image](docs/slack_app_onboarding/step_3.png)

-9. Next, under **Features**, in the **Event Subscriptions** tab, toggle **Enable Events** and fill the Request URL field with the REST API endpoint that contains `handle-slack-event`.
+9. Next, under **Features**, in the **Event Subscriptions** tab, toggle **Enable Events** and fill the Request URL field with the `prod` stage REST API endpoint that contains `handle-slack-event`.
 If you select the correct one, it should verify shortly.
 10. In the same page, under **Subscribe to bot events**, add `app_home_opened`.
 11. Since you have now enabled Slash commands, the Bot token scopes have changed, and you need to reinstall the application in the workspace.